 Nissan Leaf running costs, insurance, warranty & tax

-The Nissan Leaf is affordable to buy and also one of the cheapest hatchbacks to run
+The Nissan Leaf is relatively affordable to buy and also one of the cheapest family hatchbacks to run

 |Insurance group||Warranty||Service intervals||Annual company-car tax cost (20%/40%)|

-With Benefit-in-Kind tax rates of 1% on electric cars as of April 2021, the Leaf and all of its peers are set to offer incredible value for company car drivers.
-The cost of charging the Leaf will vary depending where you charge it, and your electricity tariff.
-Most electric-car drivers charge their cars at home, so assuming you’re paying the average domestic utility price of 14p per kWh of electricity, the Leaf will cost just over £5 to fully charge, while the e+ will come in at just under £9.
-With our real-world ranges of 160 and 210 miles respectively, it’s safe to say that you’ll be paying around 4p per mile for motoring in the Leaf – or less if you charge using off-peak rates.
+Although it's no longer at the cutting edge technology-wise, the Nissan Leaf remains a well priced electric family car, starting at just under £27,000 as of early 2022.
+Finance deals are competitive, so make sure that you check out monthly payments.
+And with Benefit-in-Kind tax fixed at just 2% on all electric cars until at least April 2024, the Leaf and its peers offer incredible value for company-car drivers.
+The cost of charging the Leaf will vary depending where you charge it and your electricity tariff.
+Most EV drivers charge their cars at home, so assuming you’re paying the average domestic rate of 19p per kWh, the Leaf will cost just under £8 to fully charge, while the e+ will be just under £12 – or less on off-peak rates.

 Nissan Leaf insurance group

-The Nissan Leaf starts in insurance group 21, which is only a little higher than the rating for a high-specification Ford Focus diesel.
-As such, insurance premiums should be reasonable for most drivers.
+The Leaf starts in insurance group 21, which is only a little higher than the rating for a high-specification Ford Focus diesel.
+As such, premiums should be reasonable for most drivers.
 Nissan offers its own insurance policies, which come with a range of benefits, but you can use your own insurance provider if you prefer.
-As with any car insurance policy, you should shop around for the best deal.
+As with any car-insurance policy, you should shop around for the best deal.